 When looking at English and literacy in particular, over a quarter (27 per cent) feel the curriculum isn’t diverse enough.
 These findings mirror those of CLPE’s (Centre for Literacy in Primary Education) Reflecting Realities report, highlighting just seven per cent of children’s books published in the last three years featured characters of colour and only five per cent of books had BAME main characters.

 If we want to help our pupils recognise, understand and celebrate the UK’s multicultural life – now is the time to integrate those values as they walk through the classroom door.

-English teacher and deputy head, Bennie Kara, was a speaker at a Pearson Diversity in Literature webinar last year.
+English teacher and deputy head, Bennie Kara, was a speaker at a Pearson Diversity in Literature webinar.
 She suggested ideas for how we can diversify the curriculum in a meaningful way – not merely as a bolt on.
 I’ve drawn on some of these ideas for this article, but, as Bennie herself attests, there is space – and a need – for much more to be done.

 Bennie Kara said: “It is no longer acceptable to claim your school celebrates diversity because there are posters of black sportspeople in the PE department corridors, or because there is an effort to put in an assembly on black history in October every year.”

 Being an ally